hackerman518/XenMobileBP/README.md

 This project leverages Docker, XenMobile, NetScaler, PowerShell, XMS REST and NetScaler Nitro/REST APIs.

-To get started, we assume you have docker already installed.
+To get started, we assume you have docker already installed and that you are are Mac/OS X.  The container and Dockerfile is cross platform.
+The script to launch will need to be ported as it is a bash script.

 1. Create a directory to store our content needed to run.  (mkdir NewDirName)
 2. cd to the new directory.  (cd NewDirName)